Islandora-Collaboration-Group/ISLE/docs/install/_obsolete_install-server.md

     * Remove the non-upstream name: `git remote rm non-upstream-name-here`
     * Rename it to be "upstream": `git remote add upstream https://github.com/Islandora-Collaboration-Group/ISLE`

-* Add your private insitutional repository as the remote `origin`.
+* Add your private institutional repository as the remote `origin`.
     * In the line below, substitute `your-institution` and "project-name", then enter it in your terminal.
     `git remote add origin https://github.com/your-institution/project-name-ISLE`

 * Pull from the remote upstream master and update the remote origin master branch.
     * Pull from upstream: `git pull upstream master`
-    * Git will ask you to authenicate with username and password:
+    * Git will ask you to authenticate with username and password:
         * $> Username for 'https://github.com': your-github-name
         * $> Password for 'https://your-github-name@github.com': xxxxx
         * TODO: Lookup how to have your server remember your pwd and link to that here.